BPLIM/Containers/Python/README.md

-# Container with python miniconda and jupyter lab
+# Container with Python, Miniconda and Jupyter Lab

 This Singularity container possesses key characteristics that make it a conducive environment for scientific computing: